tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 ## Docker Compose

 We are using Docker Compose to manage all the configurations.
-So make you you [install Docker Compose](https://docs.docker.com/compose/install/) locally and on the remote server.
+So make you [install Docker Compose](https://docs.docker.com/compose/install/) locally and on the remote server.

 To prevent Docker Compose from hanging, install `haveged`: